binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

 On the selected bridge node run the following on a command line:

 1. Install the bridge utilities using command : ```sudo apt-get install -y bridge-utils```
-2. Update the bat0 interface definition by editing file /etc/network/interfaces.d/bat0 as root user.
-Change the content to be:

-    ```text
-    auto bat0
-    iface bat0 inet manual
-        pre-up /usr/sbin/batctl if add wlan0
-    ```

-3. Create an interface config for the eth0 interface.
+2. Create an interface config for the eth0 interface.
 This will allow the ethernet port to be *hotplugged*, which means the ethernet cable can be connected and disconnected.
 Do this by creating file /etc/network/interfaces.d/eth0 as root user and setting the content to:

     ```text
     auto eth0